NVIDIA/TensorRT-LLM/examples/gpt/README.md

 ## GPT Variant - StarCoder

-For StarCoder, the steps are similar execpt that `santacoder` is swapped with `starcoder`.
+For StarCoder, the steps are similar except that `santacoder` is swapped with `starcoder`.

 ```bash
 git clone https://huggingface.co/bigcode/starcoder